 You lose touch with your “why”

-It’s inevitable that at some point, challenges arise especially in small businesses.
+It’s inevitable that challenges will arise, especially in small businesses.
 But that’s when it’s the most important to remember why you set your goal in the first place.
-Revisit a visualization of how it will feel once your goal is achieved, and the positive impact it will have on your business.
+Revisit a visualization of how it will feel once your goal is achieved.
+Think about the positive impact it will have on your business.

 You don’t really believe your goals are attainable